Beste. Barranco campsite tents among the clouds with Uhuru Peak showing through, Kilimanjaro

 Reading time: 10 minutes

 There are so many companies offering Kilimanjaro climbs that it can be hard to know which to choose without some sort of roadmap.
-With that in mind, here's a list of things to help you find the best Kilimanjaro tour operators.
+With that in mind, here's a list of things to help you find the best Kilimanjaro tour operators in 2024.

 1. Check if it's a tour operator or travel agent